Peer a little closer at the walls in the Nelson Poynter Memorial Library and you’ll be in for a surprise.

 If you have the chance, stop by the library and take a glance at the exhibit.
 The appreciation of this fine art may inspire to create your own masterpieces.

-Did you enjoy Strings and Stars: An Abstract Art Exhibit?
-Check out What type of friend are you?
+You may also like What type of friend are you?
 Friend groups and the science behind them